Building The Kingdom

 What Should Be Included in a Free Roof Estimate?

 Knowing the basics is just the start.
 You should know why these should be included in your roof estimate.
-You don’t want to have all of this time and money invested and not know why.
-Knowing this can help you determine which roofing companies are legitimate and which are trying to swindle you.
+Don’t invest time and money on roofing repairs or a new roof without having all the facts.
+Knowledge of what to expect from a new roof estimate can help you choose a reputable roofing company.
+It can help you recognize which roofing companies are legitimate and which are trying to swindle you.

 Detailed Roof Inspection